-B Y L A W S of the Semiotic Society of America
+Bylaws of the Semiotic Society of America (PDF Version)

 Adopted and Approved by the Executive Board and General Business Meeting 29 October 2017 — 42nd Annual Conference — Puebla, Mexico

 The purpose of Bylaws is to state the Operational Rules by which the group manages its routine corporate affairs and management obligations.
-The Bylaws specify how the du:es and responsibilities of Members and Officers are formalized, executed, and evaluated.
+The Bylaws specify how the duties and responsibilities of Members and Officers are formalized, executed, and evaluated.
 Bylaws establish activity procedures and timelines for action.
 Bylaws are meant to be temporary and easy to change (⅔ vote of all members in attendance at a scheduled annual business meeting).
 Bylaws have the same organizational structure as the Constitution.
-Although required as a condition of incorporation by New York State, the SSA does not have Bylaws.
-The need for Bylaws was noted, but not acted upon, at the meeting adopting the Constitution (24 September 1976).
-The distinction between a constitution and bylaws is badly confused in the current Constitution.

-The present text of the SSA Bylaws was prepared by the SSA Ad Hoc Committee on Bylaws (Richard L. Lanigan, Chair) using the legal parameters and content required by the New York State, Department of State, The University of New York (Division of Education) and The Division of Corporations, State Records & Uniform Commercial Code, and, suggested by (1) Robert’s Rule s of Order (newly rev. 11th ed.
+The present text of the SSA Bylaws was prepared by the SSA Ad Hoc Committee on Bylaws (Richard L. Lanigan, Chair) using the legal parameters and content required by the New York State, Department of State, The University of New York (Division of Education) and The Division of Corporations, State Records & Uniform Commercial Code.
+The present text was also suggested by Robert’s Rules of Order (newly rev. 11th ed.
 2011) and the Guidelines for Bylaws of the American Bar Association.

 ARTICLE I. CORPORATE SOCIETY NAME

 The name of the corporation is Semiotic Society of America, Inc. commonly referred to by the name “Semiotic Society of America” and its abbreviated name “SSA”.